insin/newforms/docs/quickstart.rst

 automatically hook its rendered fields up with ``onChange`` handlers to validate user input as it's entered.

-To supply a form with completed user input to be validated and cleaned -- such as when the user submits the form -- call ``setData()`` on a form to bind new data to it, or if you already have the data, pass a ``data`` option when creating the form.
+To supply a form with a complete set of user input to be validated and cleaned -- such as when the user submits a ``<form>`` -- call ``setData()`` on a form instance to bind new data to it, or if you already have the data, pass a ``data`` option when instantiating the form.

-A convenience wrapper around ``setData()`` is provided -- ``validate()`` -- which takes a reference to a ``<form>``, extracts input data from it and sets it on the form.
+A convenience wrapper around ``setData()`` is provided -- ``validate()`` -- which takes a reference to a ``<form>``, extracts input data from it and sets it on the form, which validates it.

 For example, if the form was held as state in a React component which had the above JSX in its ``render()`` method: